tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 ## Accessing a parent's scope from the child component
 In many cases the problem you are trying to solve is accessing values from different scopes.

-The parent component has one scope, and the child component another.
-Often you want to access a value in the child component from the parent, or access a value in the parent component from the child.
+The parent component has one scope, and the child component another. **Often you want to access a value in the child component from the parent, or access a value in the parent component from the child.**

-Normally Vue prevents us from doing this directly, which is a good thing.
+Vue prevents us from doing this directly, which is a good thing.

 It keeps our components more encapsulated and promotes their reusability.
 This makes your code cleaner and prevents lots of headaches in the long run.

-You may be tempted to try and pass functions as props to get around this.
+But you may be tempted to try and pass functions as props to get around this.

 ### Getting a value from the parent
 If you want a child component to access a parent's method, it seems obvious to just pass the method straight down as a prop.